 If you’re seeking a unique and mind-bending experience in Brighton, then the Upside Down House is the place for you.
 Located a stone’s throw from the seafront (literally) and spanning over 2 floors, this popular attraction will have you questioning which way is up!

 This Brighton attraction has been catching the eyes of all who pass it since May 2019 and is the company’s first coastal location in the UK.
-The Upside Down House also have attractions in places including London, Bournemouth and now even overseas with a presence in France and Australia, to name a couple.
+The Upside Down House also has attractions in places including London, Bournemouth, and now even overseas, with a presence in France and Australia, to name a couple.

 The Upside Down House: ground floor

-I attended alone but the staff were more than happy to take the photographs whilst also offering pose ideas and then teaching me how to edit them.
+I attended alone, but the staff were more than happy to take the photographs while also offering pose ideas and then teaching me how to edit them.
 As you can see above, they turned out rather well and are Instagram-worthy.
-All of the decor was chosen to reflect Brighton and it’s unique culture and no Upside Down House is the same as any other.
+All of the decor was chosen to reflect Brighton and its unique culture, and no Upside Down House is the same as any other.

 Don’t forget to search for the 14 rubber ducks hidden in the house on your way around for some additional fun!